mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced-configuration/configuration-reference/index.md

 For more information, see the [GPU documentation](/1.11/deploying-services/gpu/).

 ## gc_delay
 The maximum amount of time to wait before cleaning up the executor directories.
-It is recommended that you accept the default value of 2 days.
+It is recommended that you accept the default value of two days.

 ## gpus_are_scarce
 Indicates whether to treat [GPUs](/1.11/deploying-services/gpu/) as a scarce resource in the cluster.